 For over a decade now, Fanuc has been making encoders that use a new serial protocol which we refer to as "High Speed" due to their faster serial data rates compared with the legacy Fanuc protocol.
 The High Speed encoders also have a new format of wiring that reduces the number of serial data lines.
-The legacy connection is what we refer to as the "4-Wire Data", like the TI-5047 uses.
-The new High Speed connection only uses 2 wires for serial data, like the TI-5750 uses.
+The legacy connection is what we refer to as the "4-Wire Data", like the TI-5047 uses (SD+/-, REQ+/-).
+The new High Speed connection only uses 2 wires for serial data, like the TI-5750 uses (RD+/-).

 In general, if you find that our standard TI-5047 cable does not allow you to test a specific Fanuc encoder model, please try the new TI-5750 cable with the new High Speed encoder options before determining that you have a faulty encoder.
 We have added several new High Speed Fanuc selections to Athena on the TI-5000JX as shown below, highlighted in green.
 If your encoder is not showing any activity while using the TI-5047 test cable, and is one of the highlighted encoder models listed below, you should try using the new TI-5750 High Speed cable first.